john-cd/rust_howto/bk/later/categories/science_robotics/robotics_frameworks.md

 [`Zenoh`][c~zenoh~docs]↗{{hi:Zenoh}} - A high performance and extremely low overhead Pub/Sub/Query protocol.
 Quickly becoming the protocol of choice for Robot-to-Anything communication.

-[Zenoh][c~zenoh~website]{{hi:zenoh}}↗ is a zero-overhead Pub/Sub/Query protocol.
+[Zenoh][c~zenoh~website]↗{{hi:zenoh}} is a zero-overhead Pub/Sub/Query protocol.
 Zenoh (pronounced as /zeno/) unifies data in motion, data at rest and computations.
 It blends traditional pub/sub with geo-distributed storages, queries and computations, while retaining time and space efficiency.

 Zenoh is a great tool for data storage, query, and computations over geographically distributed systems.